petabyt/vcam/README.md

 - [x] OTG raspberry pi zero device - works in explorer.exe

 ## Why
-- For regression testing - link a PTP client again the fake `libusb.so` and test functionality in CI
+- For regression testing - link a PTP client against the fake `libusb.so` and test functionality in CI
 - For easier prototyping - vcam can be used instead of a physical camera (no need to wait for a camera to recharge to continue testing)
 - [Black box testing](https://en.wikipedia.org/wiki/Black-box_testing) - test against vendor software without disassembling
 - Note that this tool is very *experimental*, and the code quality reflects that.

 ## Compiling
 Run on linux.
+It can work on WSL if you can figure out networking.
 ```
 make vcam
 ./vcam canon_1300d